 - A focus on the contraction only is problematic.
 This can not only create greater issues for delivery, but it can also lead to other pelvic floor complications.
 Like any other muscle in your body, your pelvic floor muscles must be worked through a full range of motion.

-For a safe and effective prenatal training program — that will help you develop the core strength needed to withstand the stresses of pregnancy and childbirth, and set you up for a faster postpartum recovery — explore our self-guided training programs.
+For a safe and effective prenatal training program — that will help you develop the core strength needed to withstand the stresses of pregnancy and childbirth, and set you up for a faster postpartum recovery — explore our self-guided prenatal training programs.
+Just select the program that’s right for you based on how far along you are when starting, and the app will guide you through a complete training program tailored to your stage.

 Want more personalized support?
 Schedule a consultation with a PROnatal Personal Trainer.